Is christening in the Bible?

 The tradition of christening an infant is absent from the Scriptures, although there is no biblical prohibition against it.
 At best, this teaching can confuse individuals about what biblical baptism means, and at worst, it can leave people believing that, if they were christened, they are already right before God, which may lead to their neglecting the recognition of their sin and subsequent need to trust in the finished work of Jesus Christ for salvation from sin.

-Recommended Resources: Baptism: The Believer's First Obedience by Larry Dyer and Logos Bible Software.
+Recommended Resource: Baptism: The Believer's First Obedience by Larry Dyer

 What is the importance of Christian baptism?